1. Proprietary Club, Management and Control

 • Day Members are not entitled to introduce guests to the Club.

 • Members may not introduce the same playing guest more than six times in the same calendar year.
-Associate Members may

-only play six times per annum on weekends as a Member’s guest and not on days of Club competitions.
+- Associate Members may only play six times per annum on weekends as a Member’s guest and not on days of Club competitions.

 • A Member shall accompany his or her playing guest unless otherwise permitted by the Membership Staff.
+Should it be agreed, that a member may have guests without being present themselves, this will be subject to payment of the Unaccompanied Member Guest Green Fee.

 • The Company reserves the right at its absolute discretion not to accept the introduction of guests at any time.